FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 ## Action menu

-This menu handle basic operation of modules, like connecting, disconnecting and renamming.
+This menu handles basic operation of modules, like connecting, disconnecting and renaming.
 Some of these actions are contextual, and depend on the block, or the number of modules selected.

 !> Note that there is no undo in SPAT Revolution.
-Think twice before operating and save regurlary.
+Think twice before operating and save regularly.

 ### Remove selected